duckdb/duckdb-web/docs/extensions/mysql.md

 ---
 layout: docu
-title: MySQL Scanner Extension
+title: MySQL Extension
 ---

-The [`mysql_scanner` extension](https://github.com/duckdb/duckdb_mysql) allows DuckDB to directly read and write data from/to a running MySQL instance.
+The [`mysql` extension](https://github.com/duckdb/duckdb_mysql) allows DuckDB to directly read and write data from/to a running MySQL instance.
 The data can be queried directly from the underlying MySQL database.
 Data can be loaded from MySQL tables into DuckDB tables, or vice versa.

-> The MySQL Scanner extension is currently in preview and not yet available as a binary package.
+> The MySQL extension is currently in preview and not yet available as a binary package.

 ## Reading Data from MySQL